preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: signed-copy-download.png

-3. Sign the document the way your organization do; either sign it digitally or print the document and sign it manually, and the scan it.
+3. Sign the document the way your organization do; either sign it digitally or print the document and sign it manually, and then scan it.
 4. Upload the signed copy.

 .. image:: signed-copy-upload.png